smitelli/scottsmitelli.com/templates/resume.md

 ### Lead Developer at Abrams Media <span class="details">New York, NY -- January 2010 to November 2011</span>
 * First engineering hire at a fast-paced startup, eventually managed a team of three developers.
 * Maintained and customized six WordPress sites which averaged 35-40 million total pageviews per month.
 Paid special attention to SEO.
-* Served as the primary contact for system administration tasks, as well as providing technical assistance for staff.
+* Served as the primary contact for system administration tasks, as well as providing technical assistance for the staff.
 * Planned and installed the corporate network when the business relocated to larger office space.
 * Developed ancillary applications, including a job search board, photo gallery, bulk email daemon, analytics reporter, and management scripts.